intel352/riiak/README.md

     $friends = $john->link($bucket->name, 'friend')->run();
     $dave = $friends[0]->get();

-This method returns a [RiiakObject](https://bitbucket.org/intel352/riiak/wiki/class/RiiakObject)
+This method returns a [Object](https://bitbucket.org/intel352/riiak/wiki/class/Object)

 ## Fetching Data With Map/Reduce ##
-Data can be fetched by Map and Reduce using the Riiak::getMapReduce() method
+Data can be fetched by Map and Reduce using the \riiak\Riiak::getMapReduce() method

     # Fetch a sorted list of all keys in a bucket
     $result = $client->getMapReduce() // or $client->mapReduce using magic getter